 How To Create Node.js Azure Functions using Visual Studio Code

-Select the VS Code as the development tool for the Azure function and then click on the Continue button.
+Select VS Code as the development tool for the Azure function and then click on the Continue button.

 Now select the Direct publish option and then click on the Continue button.

-Once you click on the Install the Azure Functions extension for Visual Studio Code link, it will show you a pop-up with the message Visual Studio Code is required to install this extension, and click on the Continue button.
+Once you click on the Install the Azure Functions extension for Visual Studio Code link, a pop-up with the message “Visual Studio Code is required to install this extension” will appear.
+Click on the Continue button.

 Below is the Code for the index.js file.

-Test Node js Azure Function Locally
+Test Node.js Azure Function Locally

 http://localhost:7071/api/MyNewAzureFunctionVS

-Deploy Node js Azure Function To Azure from Visual Studio Code
+Deploy Node js Azure Function to Azure from Visual Studio Code

-Now to deploy the Node js Azure Function to Azure, You need to follow the below steps
+Now, to deploy the Node js Azure Function to Azure, you need to follow the below steps

 You can click on the Deploy To function App button as highlighted below.